sagemath/sage/src/doc/en/developer/git_trac.rst

     Ticket URL: https://github.com/sagemath/sage/issues/12345
     Local branch: t/12345/last_twin_prime

-This will create a new trac ticket titled "Last Twin Prime" with a *remote branch* ``u/user/last_twin_prime`` attached to it.
+This will create a new github issue titled "Last Twin Prime" with a *remote branch* ``u/user/last_twin_prime`` attached to it.
 The remote branch name is automatically derived from the ticket title; If you don't like this then you can use the ``-b`` switch to specify it